skip to content

 The more complex the change to a course, the longer the approval process will take, and the more evidence will be required.

-The final meeting of Academic Standards and Enhancement Committee at which approval of changes to courses with effect from October 2025 will be considered, is 24 April 2024.
+The final meeting of Academic Standards and Enhancement Committee (ASEC) at which approval of changes to courses with effect from October 2026 will be considered, is 30 April 2025.
 Some changes will require a longer lead in time.

 The following should be noted when completing the form:

-• ASEC will not accept incomplete paperwork, or paperwork pending approval from Faculty Board, or the relevant School or ICE committee.
+• ASEC will not accept incomplete paperwork, or paperwork pending approval from Faculty Board, Degree Committee or the relevant School or ICE committee.

 • Revised programme specifications and course regulations must be included.